 Virginia Creeper is a fast-growing, climbing vine that can climb up to 10 m high or more.
-White-green or purple-green flowers are small, flat-topped, loose clusters and emerge from June through early-July.
-Fruit are small, blue-black, round berries borne in clusters of 1-5.
+Whitish-green or purplish-green flowers are small, flat-topped, loose clusters and emerge from June through early July.
+Fruit are small, blueish-black, round berries borne in clusters of 1-5.
 Leaves are alternate and palmately compound with 5 leaflets and are coarsely toothed.
 Leaves become a beautiful crimson red in the fall.
 Fruit are poisonous and should not be consumed.

-$\mathsf{High}\,-\,\mathsf{consumed}\,$ by songbirds, occasionally by upland game birds and small mammals.
+High - consumed by songbirds, occasionally by upland game birds and small mammals.